 My strategies include:

-– fenced native tree and shrub revegetation areas and a comprehensive planting system that encourages survival and increases biodiversity, supports native animals including insects
+– fenced native tree and shrub revegetation areas and a comprehensive planting system that encourages survival and increases biodiversity, and also supports native animals including insects

 – encouraging the use of the two farms for research as appropriate, such as on the adaptability of Yellow Box eucalypts to a changing climate.

-So far we’ve planted about 4000 mixed trees and shrubs in fenced revegetation areas, with fantastic help from volunteers and four grants (see Thanks page).
-Another 900 will be planted in 2015, including a collaboration with our neighbour Suzanne Carter at Carkella.
+So far we’ve planted about 8000 mixed trees and shrubs in various fenced revegetation areas, with fantastic help from volunteers and grants (see Thanks page).
+I plan to continue planting around 1000 trees/shrubs per year for as many years as possible.
 The repairs to fences and buildings are going along.
 My knowledge of the local fauna, flora and history is increasing.
 I haven’t done as much with the river as I’d like.
-That’ll be next.